-The walk is mainly through woodland and agricultural land in some of the quieter parts of Clumber and finishes by the lakeside, and is perfect for a summer evening.
+The walk is mainly through woodland and agricultural land in some of the quieter parts of Clumber and finishes by the lakeside, and is perfect for all seasons.

 We have some of the oldest trees in the country in our care.
 As we celebrate tree week this week find out more about these ancient wonders.

 Get to know some of our ancient and notable trees with Brian Muelaner, our ancient tree advisor.